Arkere History, Family Crest & Coats of Arms

-Another 105 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Arkere family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Arkere or a variant listed above were: Samuel Archer who settled in Salem, Massachusetts, in 1630; just ten years after the "Mayflower."
 He was appointed Marshall in 1650.
 Henry Archer was another settler in Roxbury, Massachusetts in 1639.